stories of love, healing and survival

 “When Dogs Heal is a photographic project that tells the stories of people who believe that the best medicine may not always be found at a pharmacy or in a doctor’s office; sometimes it comes in the form of a four-legged friend.
 When Dogs Heal is a collaborative project of the nonprofit charity Fred Says, whose mission is to ensure that all young people living with HIV receive the services they need to lead healthy, productive lives, and photographer Jesse Freidin.”

-In 2014/2015 our team traveled to five U.S. cities in search of HIV positive people who were willing to share their personal stories about the healing power of their dogs.
+Since 2014 our team has traveled to cities across the country in search of HIV positive people who were willing to share their stories about the healing power of canine companionship.
 Whether it was to combat loneliness or stigma, to discover the importance of unconditional love, to manage one’s medical care or to simply have a best friend in a time of need—each person’s story is a unique and empowering account of the incredible bond between a person and their pet.
 Paired with these powerful stories, each portrait shows the realities of HIV/AIDS in a personal and intimate light.
-Multi-city exhibits were launched in December 2015.

 The Doggie Gaga Project: